Delta Goodrem: 2011–2014: Child of the Universe and The Voice

 On 24 November 2011, Goodrem was confirmed to be a part of the judging panel of the Australian version of The Voice which aired in early 2012, coaching alongside Keith Urban, Joel Madden, and Seal.
 Some of Goodrem's decisions on the show sparked criticism, with comments she was "all style" and "little substance".
 Rachael Leahcar was Goodrem's contestant in the final four.
-This was after Goodrem chose Leahcar over Glenn Cunningham, who was Goodrem's back up singer on her Believe Again Tour in 2009.
+This was after Goodrem chose Leahcar over Glenn Cunningham, who was Goodrem's backing vocalist on her Believe Again Tour in 2009.
 Leahcar finished third.
 Goodrem returned for season two in 2013, again with Madden and Seal, with Ricky Martin replacing Urban.
 Goodrem's finalist for season two was Celia Pavey who also finished third.

 On 30 March 2012, Goodrem announced the release of her new single, "Sitting on Top of the World".
 The song debuted and peaked at number two on the ARIA Singles Chart and was certified double platinum.
 It also peaked at number twenty-three in New Zealand and was certified Gold.
 The album's second single, "Dancing with a Broken Heart" was released on 10 August 2012.
-It debuted and peaked at number 15 on the ARIA Singles Chart, and is Goodrem's second lowest charting single to date.
+It debuted and peaked at number 15 on the ARIA Singles Chart.
 The third single, "Wish You Were Here", was released on 12 October 2012.
 It debuted at number seven on the ARIA Charts and later peaked at number five, and was certified Platinum.
 Goodrem's fourth studio album, Child of the Universe was released on 26 October 2012, which debuted at number two on the ARIA Charts and spent ten weeks in the top 50.
 It was certified Gold in its second with for sales of 35,000 copies.
 Along with the release of the album, Goodrem embarked on her tour, "An Evening with Delta: The Top of My World Shows", which supported the album release with a series of stripped-back shows, starting in Brisbane on 27 October then two Sydney shows on 31 October 2012 and 2 November 2012 and finishing with Melbourne on 7 and 8 November 2012.
 Rachael Leahcar was the tour's opening act.
-Goodrem was featured on the album "Spirit of Christmas 2012", singing "Blue Christmas".
+Goodrem was featured on the album The Spirit of Christmas 2012, singing "Blue Christmas".
 In November, she also recorded a Christmas EP titled Christmas.
 It was released on 14 December 2012 in Australia and New Zealand.